Archer Daniels Midland Stock Analysis, Valuation (NYSE:ADM)

 Should you buy ADM stock?

-- With its debt/equity ratio of 0.41, Archer Daniels Midland has a lower debt burden when compared to the Consumer Staples average.
+- Archer Daniels Midland has a lower debt burden than its peers in the Consumer Staples sector, with a debt/equity ratio of 0.41.

 Should you sell ADM stock?

-- Archer Daniels Midland posted a TTM Net margin of 2.6%.
+- Archer Daniels Midland's TTM operating margin of 2.5% was rather poor.

 - Cash flow from operations is low at 0.1 times the net income.

-- The company has a negative free cash flow margin of -1.7%.
+- The company has negative Free Cash Flows (FCF), with a negative FCF margin of -2.9%.

 Archer Daniels Midland Related Company Stock Videos